Who We Are

 TICO is a wholly financed by registration fees paid by Ontario travel agencies and travel wholesalers.
 The Travel Industry Compensation Fund is financed entirely by Ontario travel industry registrants through contributions based on their sales revenues.

 TICO has its own Board of Directors and Chief Executive Officer and manages its own financial and operational affairs.
-CEO Michael Pepper is also Registrar of the Travel Industry Act, 2002.
+The CEO is also Registrar of the Travel Industry Act, 2002.
 TICO's 15-member Board of Directors consists of 10 industry representatives and five ministerial appointees.

 Mission and Mandate

 The Travel Industry Council of Ontario's mission is to promote a fair and informed marketplace where consumers can be confident in their travel purchases.
 We also support the mission of the Ontario Ministry of Government and Consumer Services to maintain a fair, safe and informed marketplace as it relates to Ontario's Travel Industry Act, 2002.

 We accomplish this through developing high standards and efficient, effective and relevant regulatory mechanisms in areas such as:

 - Consumer education and awareness.

 - Registration, inspection, supervision and discipline of registrants.

 - Investigating and mediating disputes between consumers and registrants.

 TICO has set up programs to support our mandate that aim to promote fair and ethical competition in the industry, support a Code of Ethics, maintain and enforce programs that provide for consumer compensation in specific circumstances, promote an expected level of education as a criterion for registration and encourage legislative and regulatory amendments aimed at industry professionalism and consumer confidence.